Milestone and encouragement

 When to send it

-Best sent the night before or on the morning of the first day
+Best sent the night before or on the morning of the first day, before the workday gets noisy.
+For a meeting-heavy schedule, a quiet end-of-day surprise can feel easier to receive.

 Recommended flower direction